Cody Nickson: Early life and background

 Nickson was born in Lake Mills, Iowa and later resided in Plano, Texas.
 His mother is Darcy Nickson and he has a daughter named Paisley Nickson.
-Before Big Brother he joined the United States Air Force at the age of 17.
-He served as a 2M0X2 and 1N0X1 in the Air Force before enlisting in the Marines as an 0311 at the age of 23.
-He has also served combat tours in the Iraq and Afghanistan wars.
-Nickson graduated from Collin College with an associate degree in business management.
+Before Big Brother, Nickson joined the United States Air Force at age 17.
+He served as a 2M0X2 and 1N0X1 in the Air Force before enlisting in the Marines as an 0311 at age 23.
+Nickson has also served combat tours in the Iraq and Afghanistan wars.
+He graduated from Collin College with an associate degree in business management.

 Military

 Nickson initially served in the United States Air Force, but would later transfer into the Marine Corps.
-After the completion of bootcamp and infantry school, Nickson was assigned to 3rd Battalion, 9th Marines where he would serve as a 0311 Rifleman in combat deployments to Iraq and Afghanistan.
+After the completion of bootcamp and infantry school, he was assigned to 3rd Battalion, 9th Marines where he would serve as a 0311 Rifleman in combat deployments to Iraq and Afghanistan.
 Nickson received a commendation for his service.
 In 2012, Nickson received an Honorable Discharge.